Description

 Pass/No Pass

-All courses taken for major requirements must be for letter grade, unless the course is only offered Pass/No Pass.
+All courses taken for major requirements must be for a letter grade unless the course is only offered Pass/No Pass.

 Course Level Requirement